The Efma-Accenture Innovation in Insurance Awards makes the exceptional visible. The 2020 awards and now over. Stay tuned for information about 2021.

 The initial awards received 224 submissions from 148 institutions in 37 countries.
-The most recent awards, in 2019, received 395 submissions from 287 institutions in 54 countries.
-In total, the awards reviewed more than 1,100 submissions from 646 institutions, and more than 17,000 votes have helped to choose the winners.
+The most recent awards, in 2020, received nearly 360 submissions from 240 institutions in 45 countries.
+The 2020 awards took place virtually.

 Most award categories are reserved for insurance and bancassurance organizations.
 In 2018, an insurtech category was introduced for technology companies whose products are aimed specifically at the insurance industry.
 Insurtechs may also jointly enter other categories with their insurance clients.
 The awards are open to all insurance organizations regardless of their Efma membership.

 - Idea collection: Insurers, bancassurance and insurtech organizations are encouraged to identify and submit their most innovative initiatives.
-Submissions are free and close April 10, 2020.
+Submissions are free.

 Ceremony participation is free but restricted to the winners and other invited financial institutions.
 Some awards categories require live pitches from nominees—a favorite among attendees.
 Watch videos from past Innovation in Insurance Awards events: